-The latest advance in minimally invasive surgery, known as the da Vinci® Si HD Robotic Surgery System, is hard at work in Winthrop-University Hospital’s operating rooms on Long Island, NY, providing patients with the best possible surgery experiences and outcomes for an increasing number of cancerous and non-cancerous conditions.
+The latest advance in minimally invasive surgery, known as the da Vinci® Si HD Robotic Surgery System, is hard at work in NYU Winthrop Hospital’s operating rooms on Long Island, NY, providing patients with the best possible surgery experiences and outcomes for an increasing number of cancerous and non-cancerous conditions.

 Advanced Robotic Surgery on Long Island

 Ranked again as one of the “Best Regional Hospitals” for 2013-14 in the New York Metro Area by U.S. News & World Report, NYU Winthrop consistently performs at the leading edge of new technologies that result in exceptional patient care and surgery outcomes.

 Minimally invasive da Vinci robotic surgery uses the latest surgical, endoscopic and robotics technologies to deftly perform both routine and complex surgical procedures with remarkable precision.
 Even the most complicated procedures are faster and easier, as well as less traumatic for the patient.
 The robotic surgeon is 100% in control of the da Vinci robotic system, which translates his or her hand movements into smaller, more exact movements of tiny instruments inside the body.
 The da Vinci System literally exceeds the limits of the human hand.